shtt0/sunpathdao-app/README.md

   2. A new `Config` PDA is created and initialized with the provided parameters.
 - **Test Script:** Executed via the Solana Playground UI's test tab.
 - **Key Verifications:** The `Config` account is created, and its settings are correctly populated.
-  - _(Note: While a direct log for this instruction from the final test sequence is omitted for brevity, the existence and use of the Config PDA [`4Rp93kN5mVhUdj2xoKJqW3rNLx584DbhARM91AZ7cYbg`](https://explorer.solana.com/address/4Rp93kN5mVhUdj2xoKJqW3rNLx584DbhARM91AZ7cYbg?cluster=devnet) in subsequent successful tests confirm its prior successful execution for this Program ID.)_
+  - _(Note: While a direct log for this instruction from the final test sequence is omitted for brevity, the existence and use of the Config PDA <a href="https://explorer.solana.com/address/4Rp93kN5mVhUdj2xoKJqW3rNLx584DbhARM91AZ7cYbg?cluster=devnet" target="_blank" rel="noopener noreferrer">`4Rp93kN5mVhUdj2xoKJqW3rNLx584DbhARM91AZ7cYbg`</a> in subsequent successful tests confirm its prior successful execution for this Program ID.)_

 ### b.
 Admin Action Counter Initialization (`initializeAdminCounter`)